The following courses are offered by the Faculty of Medicine.

 EPI 8166 Ph.D.
 Seminar (3 units)

-Presentation of one seminar as well as regular attendance at the departmental seminar series.
+Presentation of one seminar as well as regular attendance at the school seminar series.
 Offered over two consecutive sessions.
-Compulsory for all students enrolled in the doctoral program in Epidemiology.
+Compulsory for all students enrolled in the doctoral program in Biostatistics, Epidemiology and Applied Health Research.
 Graded S (Satisfactory) / NS (Not satisfactory).

 Course Component: Seminar